Setting Up Identity Providers for Your Website

 Specifying an IdP when logging in as an editor

-As a default, when logging in to a Scrivito-based website as an editor, Scrivito uses the first editor identity provider from the ones configured in your dashboard.
+As a default, when logging in to a Scrivito-based website as an editor, Scrivito uses the first editor identity provider from the ones configured in your Console.

 With several editor IdPs configured, this default can be overridden by specifying the one to select using the _scrivito_idp URL parameter, like so: